 Q: What is the difference between an exponent and a coefficient?

 - A: An exponent indicates how many times a base number is multiplied by itself, while a coefficient is a number that multiplies a variable.
-For example, in the expression 3x², 3 is the coefficient and 2 is the exponent.
+To give you an idea, in the expression 3x², 3 is the coefficient and 2 is the exponent.

 -